 Each year, Writing NSW partners with regional writers’ festivals to present ‘Inside Publishing’, a panel discussion that explores the inner workings of the publishing world.
 This event provides networking opportunities and information about the industry to writers in regional NSW.

-Since its establishment in 2016, the event has attracted large audiences at the Southern Highlands Writers’ Festival, the St Albans Writers’ Festival, and the Newcastle Writers’ Festival.
-In 2018, Writing NSW will present the panel at Bellingen Readers and Writers Festival.
+Since its establishment in 2016, the event has attracted large audiences at the Southern Highlands Writers’ Festival, the St Albans Writers’ Festival, the Newcastle Writers’ Festival, and Bellingen Readers and Writers Festival.

 Speakers at past events have included Pantera Press publisher, Alison Green; Seizure cofounder, Alice Grundy; author and former UQP publisher, Craig Munro; literary agent and publicist, Benython Oldfield; publisher and literary critic, Geordie Williamson; Random House publisher, Meredith Curnow; and Giramondo poetry editor, Fiona Wright.
 The panels were chaired by Writing NSW’s CEO, Jane McCredie.